justmarkham/kaggle-allstate/allstate-paper.md

 ## Feature Transformation and Engineering

-The dataset provided by Kaggle included 25 features.
+The [dataset provided by Kaggle](http://www.kaggle.com/c/allstate-purchase-prediction-challenge/data) included 25 features.
 I used some of those features as-is, and I engineered additional features using transformations or combinations of features.
 The competition rules did not allow the use of supplementary datasets, and so no other data was used.

-1. **Features used as-is**
-	* I used the following features as-is, and treated them as continuous variables: group_size, risk_factor, age_oldest, age_youngest, duration_previous, cost
-	* I used the following features as-is, and treated them as categorical variables: state, homeowner, car_value, married_couple, C_previous, A, B, C, D, E, F, G
+1. **Features used as-is:** I used the following features as-is, and either treated them as continuous variables or categorical variables.
+For the final model, the A through G options were treated as the response variables with all other variables used as predictors, though I also built an intermediate model (described further in the "Model Building" section) in which A through G were used as predictors instead.
+	* Continuous variables:
+		* group_size: number of people covered by the policy
+		* car_age: age of customer's car
+		* risk_factor: 1 through 4 assessment of customer risk
+		* age_oldest: age of oldest person covered by the policy
+		* age_youngest: age of youngest person covered by the policy
+		* duration_previous: years covered by previous issuer
+		* cost: cost of quoted options
+	* Categorical variables:
+		* state: customer location
+		* homeowner: yes or no
+		* car_value: value of customer's car when new, expressed only as letters 'a' through 'i'
+		* married_couple: yes or no
+		* C_previous: what customer previous had for option C
+		* A/B/C/D/E/F/G: coverage options

 2. **"Simplified" features:** I created "simpler" versions of certain features, under the theory that simpler features might be less noisy and could possibly prevent my models from overfitting the training set.
 	* Instead of using "time" as a feature, I created an "hour" categorical feature by truncating the minutes from the exact time.
-I also created a "timeofday" categorical feature using the data from exploration #5 above: day (6am-3pm), evening (4pm-6pm), and night (6pm-6am).
+I also created a "timeofday" categorical feature using the data from exploration #5 above: day (6am-3pm), evening (4pm-6pm), and night (7pm-6am).
 	* Instead of using "day" as a feature, I created a "weekend" categorical feature (yes=weekend, no=weekday).
-	* There were a very small number of cars with a car_age of 30 to 75 years.
+	* There were a very small number of cars with a "car_age" of 30 to 75 years.
 Since I was using car_age as a continuous feature, I decided to convert all car ages over 30 to be exactly 30, under the theory that the purchase behavior of those users might be similar.
 	* Because I discovered clusters of states in which customers seemed to exhibit similar behaviors, I manually grouped states using a "stategroup" categorical feature.
 (This also allowed me to use stategroup as a feature in a random forest model, because the `randomForest` package in R is limited to categorical variables with 32 levels.)

 3. **"Conceptual" features:** I created a few features to represent "concepts" by combining different features, under the theory that the concepts might have better predictive power than the individual features (in a way that might not be captured by an interaction term).